google/googletest/CONTRIBUTING.md

 ### Testing Google Test Itself ###

-To make sure your changes work as intended and don't break existing functionality, you'll want to compile and run Google Test's own tests.
+To make sure your changes work as intended and don't break existing functionality, you'll need to compile and run Google Test's own tests.
 For that you can use CMake:

     mkdir mybuild